AdityaBaranwal1/heart-disease-risk-predictor/README.md

 ##  Project Overview

-This project implements a complete data management and analysis pipeline for heart disease prediction, specifically designed for **DATA MGMT FOR DATASC 01:198:210:G1** course requirements.
+This project implements a complete data management and analysis pipeline for heart disease prediction, specifically designed for course requirements.

 ### Key Features
 - **Database Design**: SQLite schema with proper constraints and indexing